 Our Chief Instructor – Freddy T.H.
-Khong Sensei (6th Dan)
+Khong Shihan (6th Dan)

 He was appointed Assistant instructor in 1965 and taught at the Singapore Aikido Federation Dojo, Raffles Institution and Duman High School.
 Between 1967 and 1969, Sensei taught at the MYMCA Stevens Road and Palmer Road.
 He also started the first Aikido class for children at the MYMCA Stevens Road.

 Sensei was graded Shodan (1st Dan) in 1977 by S. Endo Shihan at the MYMCA Stevens Road dojo.
-Between 1977 and 1982, Sensei was the Senior instructor for Aikido at Budokan Sport center in Munich, Germany.
+Between 1977 and 1982,while in Munich Germany, Sensei was the Senior instructor for Aikido at Budokan Sport center in Munich.
 He also taught Acupuncture and Breathing Therapy at the Institute of Natural Therapy Centre.

 In 1982, Sensei returned to Singapore and continued teaching Aikido at SAFRA Bukit Merah.
 He also started Aikido classes for children.
 Sensei was graded Sandan (3rd Dan) by M. Fujita Shihan and co-founded Aikikai (Singapore) in 1987.
 He was elected Vice-president in 1988 and served until 2001.
 In 1988, Sensei started the first children Aikido class at the SAFRA Tampines dojo and subsequently spent more than a decade training and teaching children the art of harmony.
 Under his stewardship, the SAFRA Tampines dojo children aikido classes saw an unprecedented growth in student numbers since its establishment.